Repeated context is expensive

 | Steps before 200k limit | 2 | 54 | 27× more |

-OCP AI is intended to be a practical open context layer for agent workflows, not a closed memory silo.
+OCP is designed to be a practical open context layer — not a closed memory silo tied to any model provider, agent framework, or cloud vendor.